Microsoft Azure Alerts

 - Double-click the trigger (or click the pencil icon).

 - Set the authenticating user, and then copy the URL — you'll use this to set up the webhook in Azure Monitor.
+Alternatively, you can create an integration user to use as the authenticating user.

 - Click the Flood Control tab to edit the trigger's default flood control settings.
 For more information about these settings, see Trigger Flood Control.